 Lab tested for potency and purity in the USA.
 Our saffron and all other spices exceed the ISO standard for ultra premium quality.

 No, they are not.
-Saffron and turmeric give you somewhat similar colours.
+Saffron and turmeric give you somewhat similar colors.
 But saffron taste and smell is different from turmeric.

 According to WebMD, “Using saffron supplements in the short-term seems safe for most people.
 They may cause side effects like anxiety, appetite changes, upset stomach, sleepiness, and headache.
 Using saffron in high doses or for long periods of time may be risky.
 Some people are also allergic to saffron.”

 Yes, you can eat saffron threads.
 However, it tastes, and smells better when applied in your favorite food and drinks, like saffron rice, saffron risotto, saffron milk, or saffron tea.

 Who buys saffron?

 The United States is the world largest importer of saffron.
 Accordingly, Saudi Arabia, India, and Spain are the other three biggest buyers of saffrons.

 Who discovered saffron?